 Depending upon the severity of the symptoms, respiratory support, including supplemental oxygen and even ventilator support, may be required.
 Respiratory therapists may be part of a treatment team with the goal of improving day to day function.
 Smoking cessation is an essential part of the treatment for anyone with interstitial lung disease.

-Stem Cell Treatment has been known to restore respiratory functions and improve Interstitial lung disease (ILD).
+Stem Cell Treatment for ILD has been known to restore respiratory functions and improve Interstitial lung disease (ILD).
 Response to treatments varies extensively.
 Some forms of ILD may improve quickly with Stem Cell Treatment, while others may not respond at all.
 Treatment is regarded successful if it stabilizes the symptoms as well as the physiological and x-ray findings.

 Interstitial lung disease (ILD) can be prevented only to the extent that its individual causes may be prevented.
 For example, avoidance of known environmental toxins can help prevent lung damage from these exposures.